 You can also earn points via any of the airlines that are partnered with Avios.
 By paying for a flight or holiday with British Airways, for example, you can collect Avios points to redeem on future flights.
 There may be restrictions, or charges if you want to spend Avios earned this way elsewhere.
 So be sure to check the terms and conditions first.

 With an Avios partnered credit card you can collect points fairly easily and possibly even get a large sign-up bonus.
-Some of the leading airline credit card deals on the market can give you around 10,000 Avios or even more, if you spend a certain amount within the first few months of signing up.
+Some leading airline credit card deals on the market can give you around 10,000 Avios or even more, if you spend a certain amount within the first few months of signing up.

 Generally, you get around 1 to 3 Avios points per £1 spent - but you can get more in some cases.
 This usually applies to all shops, and there might be a bonus for spending at selected shops.

 Some of these credit cards have a sign-up fee and have higher interest rates, so it all depends on what works best for you and your lifestyle.
 Don't simply choose the credit card that offers the most Avios points.
 Those cards with higher annual fees may also have higher sign-up bonuses to compensate for the fee.